chicoferreira/contratopublico/README.en.md

-# Contrato Público

 > Portuguese version of this README is available at [README.md](https://github.com/chicoferreira/contratopublico/blob/main/README.md)

+# Contrato Público (Public Contracts)

-[contratopublico.pt](https://contratopublico.pt/) is a public contracts search service for contracts executed in Portugal.
+[contratopublico.pt](https://contratopublico.pt/) is a search service for public contracts executed in Portugal.
 It aggregates data from the official database [Portal BASE](https://www.base.gov.pt/base4)[^1], making it available on a platform that is far more usable, faster, and intuitive.

 <img width="1334" height="834" alt="image" src="https://github.com/user-attachments/assets/90aac3d9-8959-474f-ae45-940be8ac5b53" />